Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 ## Multiple Vue applications

-Panoramique doesn't support using more than one Vue application per zoram instance, if you need multiple Vue apps on the same page you should create multiple zoram instances.
+Panoramique doesn't support using more than one Vue application per xoram instance, if you need multiple Vue apps on the same page you should create multiple xoram instances.

 If you need to have your application present in multiple places on the page, if your app is a modal ui that can be opened from multiple interactive elements on